 Keyto Factory has a total of three department: Valve and Pump Assembly, Specialized Processing, and Mold Injection Molding.
 All three manufacturing dept. are located in the Fu Yong Street area of Bao'an District, Shenzhen.
 In order to provide a direct understanding of Keyto Factory, we will divide the information into three videos, each explaining the real situation of the three major factories.

 Now we will introduce Keyto's main product line, which is our valve and Pump Manufacturing Base.
-The base covers a total area of approximately 6,800 square meters and adopts an integrated production model that includes assembly, inspection, and packaging.
+The base covers a total large area and adopts an integrated production model that includes assembly, inspection, and packaging.
 We have implemented the fourth-generation "Cell Line" lean production layout, ensuring a clean and organized environment.
 Each production line is based on a "value stream map" and consists of flexible and standardized operational unit matrices based on process characteristics.

 The entire layout follows the 8S standardization management, adheres to the "one-piece flow" principle for control, employs "pull-type kanban" for special processes, and has implemented an "andon system" for orderly operations.
 Labor intensity levels are defined according to M3 standards to ensure that the workforce remains focused.

 On-site, we have three micro-level high-precision assembly production lines and several FFU units in a 10,000-grade dust-free workshop.
 The environment is maintained at a temperature of 18-26°C and a humidity of 75% throughout the year.

 Through the use of an ERP platform and a "Warehouse Control Procedure," we efficiently manage the accounting, batch control, temperature and humidity monitoring, inventory turnover, first-in-first-out, and expiration dates of finished products and materials.